URL Encoder & Decoder Guide: Percent-Encoding Explained

 https://api.example.com/search?q=hello world&filter=type=user&sort=date

-This URL has three problems:
+This URL has three silent problems:

 - Space in